intel-analytics/ipex-llm/docker/llm/README.md

 ### Prerequisites

-- Docker (on Linux) or Docker Desktop (on Windows)
+- Docker on Windows or Linux
 - Windows Subsystem for Linux (WSL) is required if using Windows.

 ### Quick Start

 #### Pull a IPEX-LLM Docker Image
 To pull IPEX-LLM Docker images from [Intel Analytics Docker Hub](https://hub.docker.com/u/intelanalytics), use the `docker pull` command.
-For instance, to download the CPU inference image:
+For instance, to pull the CPU inference image:
 ```bash
 docker pull intelanalytics/ipex-llm-cpu:2.1.0-SNAPSHOT
 ```